- Florida Statistical Abstract Online

-UF survey: Florida consumer confidence surges upward in January
+UF survey: Florida Consumer Sentiment surges upward in January

 Four of the five categories measured by the survey reveal increased optimism.
 For instance, the overall perception among survey takers that they are better off financially than they were a year ago rose four points to 60, the highest figure since March 2008 when the U.S. economy began to falter.
 Expectations that their personal finances will improve by this time next year also rose eight points to 86.

 In addition, confidence in the nation’s economy over the next year went up dramatically by 14 points to 74.
 Trust in the U.S. economy over the next five years was upbeat, too, moving 10 points to 83.
-These figures parallel results of a University of Michigan study that show consumer confidence across the nation shot up from 69.9 in December to 75 in January.
+These figures parallel results of a University of Michigan study that show Consumer Sentiment across the nation shot up from 69.9 in December to 75 in January.

 Only when it came to deciding if the present is a good time to buy big-ticket items such as an automobile or a refrigerator, did confidence among respondents sag, falling four points to 81.